richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 ## After successful entry to Native Mode

+You can expect to see the following results after a migration to Native Mode:

 - All group files are [stored in SharePoint](https://go.microsoft.com/fwlink/?linkid=2111253), which provides a consistent file management experience.

 - You can run file searches from SharePoint and from Viva Engage.
 Viva Engage searches the first 5,000 characters of files in Microsoft Azure cloud storage and the title and author, and searches only the title and author of files stored in SharePoint.